Uninett/Argus-frontend/MANUAL.md

    3. Repeat the process if you want to filter after several tags.

-* If you want table to display incidents with **any tags**, leave the _Tags field_ empty.
+* If you want the table to display incidents with **any tags**, leave the _Tags field_ empty.

 #### Filter by severity level
 Severity level ranges from _1 - Critical_ to _5 - Information_.
 If you select _max severity level_ to be **5**, all incidents will be displayed in the table.
 If you select _max severity level_ to be **2**, incidents with severity **1** and **2** will be displayed in the table.

 To change _max severity level_:
-1. Open _Max level_ drop-down.
+1. Open the _Max level_ drop-down.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 13.58.35 copy 6.png"/>

 2. Select the preferred _max severity_ option.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 13.54.58.png"/>

 #### Filter out older incidents
 Note that you can not save this parameter in [stored filters](#work-with-stored-filters).
-1. Click on _gears icon_ to the right below the Argus header.
+1. Click on the _gears icon_ to the right below the header.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.08.23.png"/>

-2. Open _Timeframe_ drop-down menu.
+2. Open the _Timeframe_ drop-down menu.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 14.16.33.png"/>

-3. Select the preferred option of _report-time-not-later-than_ for the incidents that are displayed in the table.
+3. Select the preferred option of _report-time-not-later-than_ for the incidents in the table.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 14.16.50.png"/>